Frost wrecks Valais vineyards

 Temperatures in Switzerland fell to below zero during the second half of last week, with some regions as low as -12 Celsius.
 Such weather conditions are “extremely unusual for the second half of April”, MeteoNews said in a statement.

 Other wine regions were also badly affected by the cold weather last week, including Vully, between lakes Murten and Neuchâtel, and German-speaking regions, such as around Lake Zurich.
-Vineyards in Neuchâtel and Vaud were hit to a lesser degree.
+Vineyards in Neuchâtel and Vaud were hit to a lesser extent.

 On average, 10-20% of Swiss wine harvests could be in danger, according to the Swiss Winemakers’ Association.
 A complete overview of the situation should be available in three to four weeks.